 loginctl show-session 1 --p Type

-If you want to get only the value of the property, use the --value option:
+To get only the value without the property name, use the --value option:

 loginctl show-session 1 --p Type --value